enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

 - Runs in _any_ JavaScript environment
 - Stable plans and explanations
 - No GraphQL.js in execution
-- Everything's JSON serialisable, all steps until execution can be cached
+- Everything's JSON serializable, all steps until execution can be cached
 - Test Driven Development thanks to [The Guild's Apollo Federation Audit](https://federation-gateway-compatibility.pages.dev/)

 <!--
 - The work on the library started only to learn and get in-depth knowledge about federated GraphQL
-  - Why are query planners and executors so complicated, how do they works and what decisions it has to make in various scenarious
+  - Why are query planners and executors so complicated, how do they works and what decisions it has to make in various scenarios
 - And I can tell you something - federation is hard, especially federated interfaces and unions!

 - Being zero-dep means you don’t need to worry about external packages or libraries.
 It’s lightweight, highly portable, and easier to integrate into any environment.
 Oh and, also aims to be very secure!